Pacific Northwest National Laboratory Post Doctorate RA - Synthetic Biology in RICHLAND, Washington

 Division: Biological Sciences

-The Biological Sciences Division at the Pacific Northwest National Laboratory (PNNL) is seeking a highly motivated postdoctoral scientist with expertise in synthetic biology to conduct cutting-edge research in biosystems design for sustainable bioenergy and biochemical production.
-The selected candidate will perform experiments to discover key genetic determinants underpinning microbial fitness, productivity and persistence in industrial and environmental settings as well as develop novel biocontainment strategies through genome remodeling and trait engineering.
-The research will integrate methods from high-throughput genetics, directed evolution, transcriptomics, proteomics, and synthetic biology for novel microbial hosts relevant to bioenergy applications.
+The Biological Sciences Division at the Pacific Northwest National Laboratory (PNNL) is seeking a highly motivated postdoctoral scientist with expertise in synthetic biology and environmental science to conduct cutting-edge microbiome research in secure biosystems design for sustainable bioenergy crop production.
+The selected candidate will perform experiments to discover genetic determinants underpinning microbial fitness and persistence in plant rhizosphere environments as well as develop novel biocontainment strategies through genome remodeling and trait engineering.
+The research will integrate methods from high-throughput culturing, high-throughput genetics, multi-omics integration, soil microbiome science, and synthetic biology to characterize and engineer unstudied microbial hosts that colonize plant rhizospheres.
 This approach requires significant planning, organization, coordination, and communication.
-The candidate should expect to spend time performing high-throughput experiments, independently analyze and communicate results to the principal investigator, lead manuscript writing, mentor research associates, and work closely with both PNNL staff and external collaborators in a multi-disciplinary environment.
-The candidate will also have opportunities to develop new research elements aligned with their interests, within the context of a broader biosystems design research program that includes collaboration between PNNL and numerous other national labs, academic institutions, and industry.
+The candidate will be expected to perform high-throughput experiments, independently analyze and communicate research results to the principal investigator, lead manuscript writing, mentor research associates, and work closely with both PNNL staff and external collaborators in a multi-disciplinary environment.
+The candidate will encouraged to develop new research elements aligned with their interests and within the context of a broader biosystems design research program that includes collaboration between PNNL and other national laboratories, academic institutions, and industrial partners.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

-The preferred candidate will have received a PhD in microbiology, molecular biology, biochemistry, biomedical engineering, or a related engineering field from an accredited college or university.
-He or she will have demonstrated the ability to develop, lead, and safely execute research projects.
+The preferred candidate (1) will have received a PhD in microbiology, molecular biology, biochemistry, biomedical engineering, or a related engineering field from an accredited college or university; (2) will have demonstrated the ability to develop, lead, and safely execute research projects; (3) will have a strong publication record in a relevant scientific field and the proven ability to collaborate effectively on teams; (4) will possess excellent oral and written communication skills and strong interpersonal skills.
 A record of independent contributions to research programs, experience carrying experiments from design to manuscripts, and potential for project leadership roles is strongly desired.
-The preferred candidate will have a strong publication record in a relevant scientific field and the proven ability to collaborate effectively on teams.
-He or she will possess excellent oral and written communication skills and strong interpersonal skills.
-Desirable technical skills include genome engineering (lambda Red, Cas9), experience with DNA and RNA-based biosensors, high-throughput sequencing and analysis (Illumina, PacBio, Oxford Nanopore), transposon mutagenesis library generation and analysis, and cell density and fluorescence assays via microtiter plate reader and cytometer.
+Relevant technical skills include genome engineering (lambda Red, CRISPR/Cas), multi-fragment DNA assembly (Golden Gate, Gibson Assembly), experience with DNA and RNA-based biosensors, high-throughput sequencing and analysis (Illumina, PacBio, Oxford Nanopore), transposon mutagenesis library generation and analysis, and cell density and fluorescence assays via microtiter plate reader and flow cytometry.
+Experience engineering & characterizing microbial phenotypes in complex environments (e.g. soil matrices) is of particular interest.

 Equal Employment Opportunity